Where are you from?

-I was a career Chartered Surveyor in the UK and abroad but having resettled in the US I have founded my own international businesses, although my focus on Oscar Wilde also borders on an occupation.
+I was a career Chartered Surveyor in the UK and Bermuda before resettled in the US to found my own international business—although my focus on Oscar Wilde also borders on an occupation.

 Since 1999 but I had been a frequent visitor to the States for many years before that.

 After graduating from the University of Central Lancashire, I became a fully qualified member of the Royal Institution of Chartered Surveyors.

 It goes back to high school.
 I particularly recall Wilde’s The Importance of Being Earnest .
 I would have been about 13 or 14 at the time and my class took turns at reading the play out aloud.
 I was astonished by its lightness, and the sharp and consistently witty repartee of the dialogue.
 I think its impact was enhance by being received by a teenage ear accustomed to an esoteric curriculum of Shakespeare or George Eliot.
 It was a memory that stuck with me until I rediscovered Wilde's life and other works many years later.

 My favorite writings of Wilde are his letters.
 He was a prolific letter writer and over 1,500 of them survive in a collected edition.
 They are essentially the autobiography he never wrote.
 This is not to diminish any of his works—it's just that I feel in the letters one gets all the ingredients of great literature: character, incident, comedy, drama, tragedy, prose and poetry; plus, of course, his catastrophe and denouement.

 The walking tour was the spur but I wanted to build a definitive body of knowledge about a specific area of Wilde's life.
 New York was the logical choice because I am resident nearby and Wilde spent a lot of time here, on a year-long lecture tour, a fact little known even in America.